RaviSoji/plda/README.md

 python3.5 -m unittest tests/test_units_PLDA.py
 ```

+### Demo with Artificial 2D Gaussian Data
+Data was generated from 10 2D Gaussians: (1) The colors of the points represent
+ the model classifications of randomly generated points and (2) the contours
+ depict the 95% confidence intervals (based on 300-900 points per class) of the
+ labeled training data.

 ### k-Folds Cross-validation on the Google_Faces Emotions Dataset
 K-folds on facial recognition (where classes are specific people),
  traditionally gets about 40-60% accuracy.
 Here, we are trying to do emotion